Parish Council 01344 874268

 Work of the Parish Council

-The Parish Council meetings take place 12 times in a year, in addition to the Council Meetings, the Planning Committee, Finance Committee and Oversight and Strategy Committee all take place 6 – 12 times in a year.
-Alongside various sub committees and working groups.
+The Parish Council meetings take place 8 times in a year, in addition to the Council Meetings, the Planning Committee, Finance Committee, HR Committee, Cemetery Committee and Facilities and Services Committee all take place 2 – 12 times in a year.

 The Parish council meets to make decisions affecting all aspects of life in the Parish, establishing policies for action, and deciding how much will be raised and spent on behalf of the community.
 It is responsible for spending public money lawfully and achieving the best value for money.
 It is subject to rules on what it must do by law, and what it may only do if it has the powers in law.
 The Clerk is the proper officer of Council with responsibility for drawing up the agenda of Council, and ensuring that Council’s decisions are implemented.